-The NRW's Pollution Prevention Guidelines (PPGs) are the principal documents used for guidance on preventing contamination from construction activities.
+The NRW's guidance on how to comply with your Environmental Permit is the principal document used for guidance on preventing contamination from construction activities.

 The significance of potential mitigated impacts is assessed from a combination of the sensitivity of the receptor and the magnitude of the impact.
 This is summarised in Table 59.